Research firm criticizes Goldcorp chair payment over Newmont deal

 SGC’s disclosed founding members include Adrian Day Asset Management and Paulson & Co Inc, which together held a less than 1 percent stake in Goldcorp, as of Dec.
 31, according to data from Refinitiv.

-Newmont said in January it would buy Goldcorp for $10 billion, creating the world’s biggest gold producer.
+Newmont said in January it would buy Goldcorp for $10 billion, a deal that was threatened by Barrick Gold Corp’s $18 billion hostile bid for Newmont.

-Barrick Gold Corp on Monday withdrew its $18 billion bid for its biggest rival Newmont, a proposal that involved the U.S. gold miner ditching its takeover of Goldcorp.
-(Reporting by Debroop Roy in Bengaluru Editing by Saumyadeb Chakrabarty)
+Barrick on Monday withdrew its takeover proposal, which involved the U.S. gold miner ditching its takeover of Goldcorp, and instead signed an agreement with Newmont to create a joint venture for their operations in Nevada.